awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.Ruby.02.md

 ## Step 2\.2: Load the Sample Data into the Movies Table<a name="GettingStarted.Ruby.02.02"></a>

-After you download the sample data, you can run the following program to populate the `Movies` table\.
+After you download the sample data, run the following program to populate the `Movies` table\.

-1. Copy and paste the following program into a file named `MoviesLoadData.rb`:
+1. Copy and paste the following program into a file named `MoviesLoadData.rb`.

    ```
    require "aws-sdk"